 The approach pioneered by Gatsby of creating the trifecta of:

 - Rendered HTML files with data “burned in”

 - Flat Data files to replace slow API calls

 reignited my interest in static websites.

-At day’s end, JAMstack sites are the SEO and security benefits of fully-rendered files with the speed and interaction benefits of a fast, single-page application, without radically rethinking how we write code, where we create and store content and without requiring a hefty server.
+At day’s end, JAMstack generators deliver the SEO and security benefits of fully-rendered files with the speed and interaction benefits of a fast, single-page application, without radically rethinking how we write code, where we create and store content and without requiring a hefty server.